witnet/witnet-wrapped-wit/README.md

 Shows the history of past wrapping transactions, as well as an up-to-date list with the status of on-going wrapping workflows.
 It also allows you to initiate a wrap transaction on Witnet, and validate it on Ethereum when finalized.

 **Flags**:
-- `--check`: Show the time difference since the moment when the wrap transaction took place on Witnet, and when it got ultimately verified on Ethereum.
+- `--trace-back`: Check the time difference since the moment when the wrap transaction took place on Witnet, and when it got ultimately verified on Ethereum.

 **Options**:
 - `--from`: Filter wrappings from the specified WIT address.